nss-nightclass-projects/exercise-vault/FIREBASE_pinterest.md

 * As a user, when I am on the single board view, there should be some way to go back to all my boards.

 ### Part 3: DELETE
-* As a user, I should be able to delete a pin from one of my board.
+* As a user, I should be able to delete a pin from one of my boards.

 * As a user, I should be able to delete one of my boards.